vdutor/Toy_DGP_experiment/README.md

 Step 1.

-Create a virtual environment with python 3.6, using for example [anaconda](https://docs.conda.io/en/latest/miniconda.html).
+Create a virtual environment with Python 3.6, using for example [anaconda](https://docs.conda.io/en/latest/miniconda.html).
 After a successful installation of (mini) conda, a new virtual env can be created and activated using
 ```bash
 conda create -n py36 python=3.6  && conda activate py36
 ```